-Bikers, military vets mourn 7 killed in rural highway crash
+Bikers bid goodbye to 7 motorcyclists killed in crash

 - Report: Strategic downtown Seattle blocks for sale near Amazon HQ

-Zhukovskyy survived the accident, did not need to be hospitalized and has not been charged, authorities said, but they didn’t address details on his whereabouts.
-A phone listing for him couldn’t be found.

-Dartanyan Gasanov, the owner of Westfield Transport, told The Boston Globe that he planned to talk to investigators Monday and has been unable to reach Zhukovskyy, who has not been answering phone calls.
+The pickup driver, Volodoymyr Zhukovskyy, 23, an employee of a Springfield, Massachusetts, trucking company, was not seriously hurt.
+The National Transportation Safety Board, which is investigating, said he was interviewed at the scene by police and allowed to return to Massachusetts.

+A man reached by phone who identified himself as Zhukovskyy’s father said his son is cooperating with the investigation and was not available to talk to a reporter.

-The National Transportation Safety Board is among the agencies investigating.
-Authorities asked for the public’s help in the form of videos, photos or other information about the accident or the vehicles involved.
+Authorities asked for the public’s help in the form of videos, photos or other information about the accident or the vehicles.

-“This is one of the worst tragic incidents that we have investigated here in the state,” New Hampshire State Police Col. Chris Wagner said Saturday.
-“It’s going to be a very lengthy investigation.”

-Along with the seven dead, state police said three people were taken to hospitals.
-Two of them were released Saturday.
+New Hampshire Gov. Chris Sununu ordered flags to fly at half-staff Monday in memory of the victims.

 Whittle reported from Portland, Maine.
-Associated Press writer David Sharp in Portland contributed to this report.
+Associated Press writer Michael Casey in Boston, Massachusetts, contributed to this report.

-Note: This story has been corrected to show that one of the victims is Jo-Ann Corr, not Joanne Corr.